jankaszel/hyperwell-thesis/chapters/implementation.md

 # Implementation {#sec:implementation}

-> _I will comfort you / I'll take your part / When darkness comes / And pain is all around / Like a bridge over troubled water / I will lay me down_
->
-> --- Simon & Garfunkel: “Bridge Over Troubled Water”

-When approaching the design and subsequent implementation of a system that corresponds to the concepts on digital notebooks introduced in @sec:annotation, I have settled with the technical assumption that web is a predominant way of interacting with data for a majority of people.
-Hence, the system should support contemporary web protocols.
+When I approached the design and subsequent implementation of a system that it should cons the previously defined concepts of digital notebooks and public entities that were introduced in chapter \ref{sec:annotation}.
+The architectured was required to comply with the technical assumption that web is a predominant way for a majority of people and institutions to interact with data, and thus the system should ensure interoperability with the web platform.
 The Web Annotation specification covers both a REST-based protocol and a data model.
-As both LOD and LDP are emerging factors in the Digital Humanities, the system should comply with the specification for enabling interoperable semantic annotation.
+As both LOD and LDP are emerging factors in the Digital Humanities, the system should leverage both for enabling interoperable semantic annotation.

-Design decisions on P2P systems commonly entail implications on usability, data availability, and user emancipation: As described in @sec:annotation:infrastructure, minor technical adjustments on network structures can affect peers and data on such a system. _TODO:_ Gateways as the solution for that (detailed in @sec:hyperwell), ensuring compliance with today’s standards as well as backwards compatibility.
+Design decisions on P2P systems commonly entail implications on usability, data availability, and autonomy of users: As argued in @sec:annotation:infrastructure, minor technical adjustments on network structures can fundamentally affect the power of peers and the distribution of data on such a system. _TODO:_ Gateways as the solution for that (detailed in @sec:hyperwell), ensuring compliance with today’s standards as well as backwards compatibility.

 I have previously discussed the role of gateways and overlay networks in P2P systems.
 The following @sec:bridging builds upon this perception and continues to put gateways in context with bridging decentralized networks and the web.
 With a focus on widely supported web technologies and protocols, I will suggest three strategies for realizing bridging web protocols and the Hyperswarm network.